armory/minnaker/guides/first-pipeline.md

 1. Creating a Spinnaker "Application" called **hello-today**
 1. Creating the load balancers (service and ingress) for our application (one for each environment) through the UI.
 1. Creating a single-stage pipeline that deploys our application to the `dev` environment, and running it.
+1. Running the pipeline with a different parameter
-1. Adding on additional stages that perform a manual judgment and then deploy to the `stage` environment.
+1. Adding on additional stages that perform a manual judgment and then deploy to the `test` environment.
 And running the pipeline.
-1. Adding on additional stages that perform another manual judgment, and then deploy to the `prod` environment with a blue/green deployment.
+1. Adding on additional stages that perform another manual judgment and a wait and then deploy to the `prod` environment with a blue/green deployment.
 And running the pipeline.
 1. Adding parameters to indicate the number of instances for each environment.
 1. Adding an option to skip the staging environment, using a parameter.
 1. Adding a webhook trigger to our application